Common Scorpions in Travis County TX: Species Guide

 Travis County hosts three main scorpion species, each with distinct characteristics that affect how dangerous they are to your family.
 The striped bark scorpion (Centruroides vittatus) dominates the local population, making up about 90% of scorpion encounters in Austin homes.
 These yellowish-tan scorpions measure 2-3 inches long and display two dark stripes running down their backs — hence the name.

 What makes striped bark scorpions particularly troublesome?
-They're excellent climbers.
-Unlike ground-dwelling species, these scorpions scale walls, furniture, and yes, even ceilings.
-Their ability to climb walls and ceilings means they can drop onto beds or appear in unexpected places like bathroom sinks or kitchen cabinets.
+Unlike ground-dwelling species, they aren't limited to ground level — their ability to reach walls, beds, and higher surfaces means they can turn up in higher, unexpected places like bathroom sinks or kitchen cabinets.

 The Texas cave scorpion (Pseudouroctonus reddelli) represents our second most common species, though "common" might be misleading — these scorpions prefer the limestone caves and rock crevices abundant in western Travis County.
 Darker and bulkier than striped bark scorpions, cave scorpions rarely venture into homes unless you live near natural rock formations or have a stone foundation that mimics their preferred habitat.